tus/tus.io/faq.md

 ### What license will you use?

 Good question!
-We are currently making this decision, and will clarify this ASAP.
+We are currently making this decision, and will clarify this very soon.